Yernes y Tameza: Demography

-Practically all the municipality is at a height between 400 and 1,200 meters, with a slope in more than the half of the surface between the 21 and the 60%.

-The Villabre river crosses Yernes y Tameza from South to North, linking with Cubia river in the neighboring municipality of Grado.

 Art

 The municipality is not especially noted for its architecture.
 It has two chapels dedicated to Santiago and Santa Cristina de Lena, and there are parish churches of Santa María de Tameza and Santa Cruz de Yernes.

 Among its vernacular architecture, the most notable is an ancient palace with a chapel that belonged to the family López del Vallado.
 There are also the remains of a tower near the capital.

+Transport

+Road

+The municipality is traversed by a provincial road, several minor roads and unpaved mountain roads.